nrb5089/SignalProcessingTutorial/Module 0/lab0.md

 # Project

-Sure, here are 4 problems related to using the linear algebra capabilities in NumPy, along with their solutions.
+Here are 3 problems related to using the linear algebra capabilities in NumPy, along with their solutions.

 ## Problem 1: Matrix Operations